IMAF Approved Installer — London & the South East

 From waking watch to working alarm — in four steps.

-Triple Star manages every stage of the process, from initial eligibility check and IMAF application support through to installation and ongoing maintenance.
+Triple Star manages every stage of the waking watch replacement process, from initial eligibility check and IMAF application support through to installation and ongoing maintenance — across London and the South East.

 Step 01